jrmerwin/Udacity_data_science_Proj_1/README.md

 ## Results<a name="results"></a>

-The main findings of this analysis can be found at the post available [here](https://medium.com/@josh_2774/how-do-you-become-a-developer-5ef1c1c68711).
+The main findings of this analysis can be found in my post available [here](https://medium.com/@josh_2774/how-do-you-become-a-developer-5ef1c1c68711).

 ## Authors and Acknowledgements<a name="licensing"></a>